MatthewAntle/CS188Assignment2/README.md

 # CS188Assignment2
-Readme file for assignment 2
+Readme file for assignment 2 - With some Changes